 1. Husqvarna YTH24V54

 As a mower operating with a 24 HP V-Twin engine, no one can contest that Husqvarna YTH24V54 runs with enough power to plow snow in a wide lawn area.
-Despite being a gas model, our testers didn’t experience any difficulty starting up this unit.
+Even though it’s a gas model, I had no trouble starting up the unit every time.

 Maneuvering this mower while hooked with a snow plow went smoothly as this model allows speed and direction changes via a foot pedal.
 Because of this, operators can keep their hands on the steering wheel and focus on navigating the machine.